Fashion Doll Friday: Florence’s Swimming Costume and Seaside Walking Dress

 Who said fashion was practical?

-The swimming costume has a cap with it to cover her hair.
+The swimming costume has a cap with it to cover Florence’s paper hair.
 Though it was drawn after a plate, her hair style made it a little more awkward then it otherwise would have been.
 Still, as reader pointed out when I first posted the paper doll’s swimming costume I had forgotten to give her the swimming cap any Victorian lady would have worn over her hair.
 I have not omitted it this time proving I am trainable.